 In terms of non-fiction, Cooper has written extensively on a variety of pop culture topics for PopMatters, news stories for EDGE Media Network, and articles and reviews for horror fan site GhoulsOnFilm.

 By day, Cooper eschews grunting and gesticulating wildly, instead “using her words” in her role as a Content Manager for a Philadelphia-based digital marketing firm.
-She has produced copy for clients spanning a wide range of industries, including Fortune 500 retailers, hospitals, and healthcare providers.
+She has produced and edited copy for clients spanning a wide range of industries, including Fortune 500 retailers and healthcare providers.

-In her personal life, Cooper enjoys comic books, communicating with stuffed animals, and avoiding eye-contact with strangers on public transportation.
+In her personal life, Cooper enjoys comic books, talking to stuffed animals, and avoiding eye-contact with strangers on public transportation.